When we refuse to recognize our true potential, it may have some negative consequences on our life over time.

 For many of us, living to please others is a long-standing pattern.
 Perhaps you started out by doing everything you could to earn the approval of your parents.
 Next, it was your friends and the larger culture that you were trying to please.
 Now, you are all about gaining the approval of your spouse, partner, boss, and/or co-workers.

-As a consequence to this, the opinions and judgements of others can become all-important.
+As a consequence of this, the opinions and judgements of others can become all-important.
 If you have fallen into this trap, then you have surrendered power and control of your own life into the hands of other people who may not even care about you all that much.

 Besides that, excessive concern about the opinions of others can obscure your decision-making.
 It’s much harder to figure out your life’s purpose when your judgement is clouded by the opinions of everyone else.